healthcare-hackathon-wuerzburg/medicom/README.md

 Works perfect on Macbook, don't know about other devices.

-Project created as part of Helthcare Hackathon.
+Project created as part of Healthcare Hackathon.

 ## Useful links: